add2cal/add-to-calendar-button/.github/CONTRIBUTING.md

 <br />

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [Apache-2.0 license (with “Commons Clause” License Condition v1.0)](../LICENSE.txt).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [Elastic License 2.0 (ELv2) license](../LICENSE.txt).